dydxprotocol/v4-documentation/pages/api_integration-full-node-streaming.md

 The `ClobMatch` data structure contains either a `MatchOrders` or a `MatchPerpetualLiquidation` object.
 Match Deleveraging events are not emitted.
 Within each Match object, a `MakerFill` array contains the various maker orders that matched with the singular taker order and the amount of quantums matched.

-Note that prices are always matched at the maker order price.
+Note that all matches occur at the maker order price.
 The `orders` field in the `StreamOrderbookFill` object allow for price lookups based on order id.
 It contains all the maker order ids, and in the case of non-liquidation orders, it has the taker order.

 Mapping each order in `orders` to the corresponding value in the `fill_amounts` field provides the absolute filled amount of quantums that each order is filled to after the ClobMatch was processed.